What Are FHA Lender Overlays And What Are Typical Overlays

 - One set by HUD

-- The second set of guidelines are the mortgage lending guidelines which are called FHA Lender Overlays which is set by individual mortgage companies
+- The second set of guidelines are guidelines which are called FHA Lender Overlays which is set by individual mortgage companies

-- Most FHA approved mortgage lenders have additional FHA Lender Overlays on top of the minimum FHA lending guidelines
+- Most lenders have additional FHA Lender Overlays on top of the minimum FHA lending guidelines

-- A FHA approved mortgage lender does not have to just go off the FHA minimum mortgage lending guidelines
+- An FHA approved lender does not have to just go off the FHA minimum mortgage lending guidelines

 - They must meet the minimum FHA minimum lending requirements